FTKhanFT/arch-installation/README.md

 ### Create partitions (You may use a separate home partition)

-- GPT: EFI system (ef00) / Linux filesystem (8300) / Linux swap (8200)
+- GPT: EFI system (ef00) / Linux swap (8200) / Linux filesystem (8300)
-- DOS: Primary bootable partition with (83) and primary partition swap (82)
+- DOS: Primary partition swap (82) / Primary bootable partition with (83)

-> Size suggestions: 300M EFI system, min 2GB Swap or half of your RAM
+- Size suggestions: 300M EFI system, min 2GB Swap or half of your RAM
+- You may want to use a seperate home partiton

 ## Formatting partitions